SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 1. In your SAP Cloud Platform admin cockpit, go to your Cloud Foundry Subaccount and navigate to your space.
 1. Click on Applications from the left menu
 1. Click on the srv application
-1. Under Application Routes, copy the url link to the srv application.
+1. Under Application Routes, copy the URL link to the srv application.
 This will be used in the next steps.
 1. Click on the Service Bindings link on the left menu
+1. If no destination service appears in the table, bind the existing destination service to your application (you do not need to create a new destination service instance)
 1. Click on the destination service link under the Name Column
 1. Click on Destinations link from the left menu, you will see the existing destination that you have created in the previous steps.
 1. Click on New Destination and enter the following: